 The Newham Show takes place on the same weekend as the carnival, where the council puts on lots of free entertainment with all sorts of different performers.
 So I went with a couple of friends to see an ABBA tribute act called Salute To Waterloo.
 And they were ok.
 I wouldn’t say they were great, certainly not compared to big tribute acts like Bjorn Again, who I vaguely remember seeing once during my childhood.
 But considering these guys were entertaining us for free they were alright.
 They performed well, the songs were recognisable, and it gave people a good excuse to sing along to all the classic hits.
 So it was a lovely afternoon.

-On the TV in July I continued enjoying the same shows as usual – Mock The Week (Series 17), The Last Leg (Series 14), and the new series of out 8 Out Of 10 Cats Does Countdown (Series 16), all of which have been very funny.
+On the TV in July I continued enjoying the latest episodes of Mock The Week & The Last Leg, and the new series of out 8 Out Of 10 Cats Does Countdown, all of which have been very funny.

 But I also checked out a sitcom online that I’d never seen before, even though it’s not remotely new.
-Someone – and I apologise that I can’t remember who it was – had recommended So What Now?, a sitcom featuring Lee Evans, which I’d somehow never heard of, or don’t remember anyway.
-I had it on my list of things to check out for a while and finally remembered to get around to it.
-And it’s brilliant.
+A friend had recommended So What Now?, a sitcom featuring Lee Evans, which I’d somehow never seen, or don’t remember seeing anyway.
+I’d been intending to check out for a while and finally got around to it, and it’s very good.

 Lee’s a great physical comedian as well as a great stand-up comic, and he co-wrote this show, which is brilliantly slapstick and very funny.
 It’s a shame they only did 1 series really.
 His best mate in the show is the guy who plays Spudgun from Bottom, Steven O’Donnell, while their landlady is played by Sophie Thompson, and they work well together.
 So I encourage you to look it up on Youtube, especially if you’re a fan of Lee Evans.
 I found the whole series on there, along with lots of bloopers as well, which are great in their own right.

-Finally, on the radio, Mum and I often enjoy listening to the Monday night comedies on Radio 4.
-And in July we had I’m Sorry I Haven’t A Clue (Series 69), which is a very silly and funny game show – “the antidote to panel games” as they call it, because it’s basically a parody game show where the games are pointless and make little sense.
+As I’ve said in the past, Mum and I often enjoy listening to the Monday night comedies on Radio 4.
+And in July we had the latest series of I’m Sorry I Haven’t A Clue, which is a very silly and funny game show – “the antidote to panel games” as they call it, because it’s basically a parody game show where the games are pointless and make little sense.
 But it’s hilarious.